How to Set Up Flow Shortcuts for iPhone

 It depends on the shortcut and context:

-Dictate a Flow Note: When the Flow keyboard is active, text is inserted directly into the current text field.
-Otherwise, the transcript is returned as a Shortcuts result and saved as a Flow note.
+• Dictate a Flow Note: When the Flow keyboard is active, text is inserted directly into the current text field.
+When run outside a shortcut and the keyboard is inactive, the transcript is saved as a Flow note.
+When run as a Shortcut (for example, via Action Button), the transcript is returned as a Shortcuts result but is not automatically saved as a note.

-Quick Dictation to Notes: When the Flow keyboard is active, text is inserted directly into the current text field.
+• Quick Dictation to Notes: When the Flow keyboard is active, text is inserted directly into the current text field.
 When the keyboard is inactive, the transcript is saved as a note.
+This shortcut does not return a Shortcuts result value, so it cannot pass transcript text to subsequent Shortcuts steps.

 Why does iOS ask me to swipe back to Flow after activating a shortcut?